Graduate student opportunities 2025

 Requirements Undergraduate degree in relevant field

-Desired qualifications Competitive candidates will have training in community ecology, ecosystem ecology, restoration ecology and/or conservation biology.
+Desired qualifications Competitive candidates will have training in community ecology, ecosystem ecology, restoration ecology or conservation biology.
 Candidates with strong field experience, evidence of leadership, communication skills, evidence of outreach and collaboration, and dedication to making science more welcoming to underrepresented groups will be viewed favorably.

 Kristen Manion, NU MS student, graduated 2021